All Episodes

 Well, we didn't have time to teach American.

-America is too sophisticated.
+Americans are too sophisticated.

-American people uh couldn't understand it.
+American people couldn't understand it.

 Same old liberal talking point.

-People are to be viewed with contempt and condescension because they're too dumb to do what's right in life, so we, the anointed elite, we must lead their lives for them as best we can, blah, blah, blah.
+People are to be viewed with contempt and condescension because they're too dumb to do what's right in life.

-I mean as you people know, I am your biggest defender.
+I mean, as you people know, I am your biggest defender.

 Here's Bob in Tallahassee, Florida.